Video game industry: Asia

+Bangladesh

+Video gaming is a relatively new sector in Bangladesh.
+Games have been developed since 2002, mostly independently.
+However, from 2014, some IT companies have started to develop video games commercially.
+Some research has been carried out at various universities to improve the video game development sector.
+In 2020, the first person shooter Zero Hour was released on Steam in Early Access with the version 1.0 being released on September 9, 2024, and has received positive reviews from gamers.
+It is the first game from Bangladesh to be released on the platform.

 China

 China had not been a major factor in the global video game market early on due to economic factors, governmental oversight, and a black market for foreign products.
 The government initiated a ban on video game consoles in 2000 that lasted through 2014, during which China's video game market grew for personal computer games, particularly subscription-based and microtransaction-based ones that were amenable to use in PC cafes, and later into mobile games.
 Media publishers like Tencent and NetEase focused on these types of games, growing successfully during the 2010s to become leading international companies.
 As of 2015, China's video game market revenue exceeds that of the United States, and is the largest country by both revenue and number of players.
 China is also the largest contributor towards esports in both revenue and in the number of professional players from the country.
 The industry, like most media in China, is tightly controlled by the government, with strong restrictions on what content may be in games, and incorporation of anti-addiction measures to limit playtime.
 It is home to Asia Game Show, the largest game convention in the world by attendance.